chainq/amiga-tiny-hello-p/README.md

 to encounter various issues, which are difficult to understand and resolve, unless you're intimately familiar with both AmigaOS and Free Pascal internals.

 But it hopefully makes a point.
-A similar technique can be used on most operating systems, actually.
+A similar technique can be used with Free Pascal on most operating systems, not only Amiga actually.